Cooperation Fund in Support of Managing for Development Results (MfDR)

 What is the MfDR Cooperation Fund?

 The MfDR Cooperation Fund was established in March 2004 to help ADB promote results-management techniques within ADB and developing member countries (DMCs).
-The fund -- with contributions from Canada, the Netherlands, and Norway -- amounts to $2.9 million.
+The fund—with contributions from Canada, the Netherlands, and Norway—amounts to $2.9 million.
 It is a multi-donor umbrella facility that allows for further donor contributions.

 What are the priorities?

-- introduction of results-based planning and budgeting techniques
+- Introduction of results-based planning and budgeting techniques

-- preparation of results-oriented national development plans and strategies, sector plans and roadmaps
+- Preparation of results-oriented national development plans and strategies, sector plans, and road maps

-- improvement of methods for measuring, monitoring and managing for results
+- Improvement of methods for measuring, monitoring and managing for results

-- training of DMC officials on MfDR
+- Training of DMC officials on MfDR

 What kind of activities are covered by the fund?

-Strengthen DMC capacity to prepare and implement results-oriented national development plans.
+The fund will help strengthen DMC capacity to prepare and implement results-oriented national development plans.

 The fund will provide assistance aimed at, among other things, the following: